The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 But I know that they would.

-I think they're actively teaching courses.
+They're actively teaching courses.

-I'm having a mental block on this.
+I'm having a mental block of this.

 Well, not politicizing it.

-Spike in the football uh over the death of uh Obama Osama bin Laden and said he wouldn't do that.
+Spiking the football over the death of Obama, Osama bin Laden.

-Said he wouldn't do it, he's out there doing it, and he's also saying that Romney would not have pulled a trigger.
+And he's also saying that Romney would not have pulled a trigger.

-Folks, let me uh find something here.
+Folks, let me find something here.

 Here we go.

-A former SEAL himself, McRaven had overseen weeks of intensive training for a covert operation that could cripple Al Qaeda if it worked, or strain an already troubled alliance with Pakistan if it went awry.
+A former SEAL himself, McRaven had overseen weeks of intensive training for a covert operation that could cripple al-Qaeda if it worked or strain an already troubled alliance with Pakistan if it went awry.

-You know I've always liked saying a badabed.
+You know, I've always liked saying Abbatabad.

 It just rolls off the tongue.